ldaniels528/virtual88.java/README.md

 My first programming language was GWBASIC.
-As such, BASIC remains my first love; thus, I have fond memories of programming in the little language that could, and quite a few old programs that I can no longer run because I've switched to Mac OS X. I started JavaPC in 2004 (as a hobby project) to be able to run those old programs on via the JVM.
+As such, BASIC remains my first love; thus, I have fond memories of programming in the little language that could, and quite a few old programs that I can no longer run because I've switched to Mac OS X. I started JavaPC in 2004 (as a hobby project) to be able to run those old programs via the JVM.

 I've recently decided to update this project to Java 8 (with a few components moved to Scala), and improve its 8086 compatibility and performance in the process.